-Before registering for classes, you will need to meet with your Faculty Advisor and be approved to register in WebAdvisor.
+Before registering for classes, you will need to meet with your Faculty Advisor and receive advisor approved to register in WebAdvisor.
 Here are some tips for planning a productive advising meeting:

-- Attention Sophomores!
-All students are encouraged to declare a major as soon as they are ready, but Linfield College policy requires that students declare a major once that have earned 45 credits.
+Declare your major.
+Linfield College policy requires that students declare a major once they have earned 45 credits.
 This means that most students need to declare a major by the second semester of their sophomore year.
 Undeclared students with more than 45 credits will be blocked from registration for next semester.
-If you are are ready to declare you major or have already earned 45 or more credits, complete a Declaration of Major form (available in Walker 124 and online at Academic Advising Forms)
+If you are ready to declare you major or have already earned 45 or more credits, complete a Declaration of Academic Program form and submit it to Academic Advising in Melrose 010.

 Know when you are eligible to register.
 Your registration time is based on your number of completed credits (not including credits in progress).
 Review the registration schedule to find out when you may begin registering.

 After your advising appointment, check to make sure your advisor has approved you for registration by going to “Approved for Registration?” on WebAdvisor.
 You will also need to make sure your account is clear and resolve any issues causing a registration hold on your account prior to registration.